V.O. Home Workout

 Variation 1: Odd Copy

-When working up a new character or exploring your range, read from something that is far from what that character would normally say.
+When working up a new character or exploring your range, try reading from something that is far from what that character would normally say.
 This may sound really odd to anyone else listening (it is), but don’t do it for laughs.
 Read it straight ahead. (e.g. read the ingredients of a cereal box or nursery rhymes in an “evil voice.”)
 Can you sustain the read for five minutes?
 Ten?

 Cereal box: Get a cereal box and read everything on the box as a character- not just for laughs, but drama, evil, or in an accent, for instance.
 Try reading it straight.
+Okay, if you want to go for the funny, do that too!

-Newspaper: Read an article out loud switching up the characters, accents, etc.
+Newspaper: Read an article out loud switching up the characters, accents, etc. Read obituaries out loud in a character voice.

 Honestly assessing your performance: